thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

-        We will contact you to arrange suitable times for you and your child to undertake orientation at the centre.
+        We will contact you to arrange suitable times for you and your child to undertake orientation at the early learning centre.
       title: >-
         Enrolling at the Our Early Learning Centre (Steps Once Been Offered a Place)